speedingplanet/bcbsks-vue/labs/lab-01.md

 Update `Greeter` to take a prop `user-name`.
 It should be a string, required, and have no default.

+Then, in `App`, pass a value (hard-coded or bound) into `user-name`.
+Check to make sure that it displays correctly.

 **STOP HERE**

 ## Part 4: Testing Props